MC-Spraint/DSA-IN_TS-2024/interview_prep/Important_Interview_Questions/system_design/important_system_designs.md

-[0] Design Youtube and FaceBook
+[1] Design Youtube:
+[2] Design Social Network Like Facebook:
-[1] Design an Online Food Delivery System:
+[3] Design an Online Food Delivery System:
-[2] Design an E-commerce System like Amazon:
+[4] Design an E-commerce System like Amazon:
-[3] Design a Ride-Sharing Service like Uber:
+[5] Design a Ride-Sharing Service like Uber:
-[4] Design a Chat Application like WhatsApp:
+[6] Design a Chat Application like WhatsApp:
-[5] Design a Twitter-like Social Network:
 [7] Design a Music Streaming Service like Spotify:
 [8] Design a Video Streaming Service like Netflix:
 [9] Design a Stock Trading System:
-[10] Design a car rental system:
-[11] Design an Online Auction System:
-[12] Design a Parking Lot Management System:
-[13] Design a Ticket Booking System for Events(Book My Show):
+[10] Design a File Storage System like Dropbox:

-[14] Design a Distributed Cache like Redis:
+[1] Design a Distributed Cache like Redis:
-[15] Design a File Storage System like Dropbox:

-Design Rate Limiter
+[2] Design Rate Limiter
-Design a Job Scheduling System:
+[3] Design a URL Shortening Service like Bit.ly:
-Design a Notification Service:
+[4] Design a Notification Service:
-Design a Scalable Messaging System:
-Design a Recommendation System:
+[5] Design a Recommendation System:
-Design a Distributed Cache like Redis:
+[6] Design a Scalable Messaging System:
-Design a URL Shortening Service like Bit.ly:
+[7] Design a Job Scheduling System: